Naitachal/ESOChatLog2Discord/README.md

 ## Overview

-This is a relatively simple process to send all of your in-game chat logs to a Discord channel using a web hook.
+This is a relatively simple process to send various in-game chat logs to a Discord channel using a web hook.

 These instructions are for PowerShell on Windows.
 If you will be running from a Linux system or Windows with Cygwin, see the shell script file with instructions.